Tech-How/Bing-Wallpaper-for-iOS/README.md

 <img src="https://raw.githubusercontent.com/Tech-How/Bing-Wallpaper-for-iOS/main/images/repo/readme/promo-3.png"/> -- <img src="https://raw.githubusercontent.com/Tech-How/Bing-Wallpaper-for-iOS/main/images/repo/readme/promo-4.png"/>

 Can't get your mind set on a wallpaper?
 Meet Bing Wallpaper for iOS.
 It exists for Windows and Android, and now Apple users can also enjoy Bing's daily images.
-The wallpapers change _automatically_ with the power of Shortcuts on iOS 15.
+The wallpapers change _automatically_ with the power of Shortcuts on iOS.
 And the first thing you'll see in the morning is a small banner with some info about the image.
-You can long-press on the notification to see more info and learn something new.
+You can long-press on the notification to see more info and learn something new, or open the app to discover more images and test your knowledge with the daily quiz!

 It's also perfectly optimized for iPad, iPhone, and iPod touch, so the focus of the image is always front and center. iPad users receive the 4K image, while iPhone and iPod users get the content-aware portrait image.